 My name is Keene Short.
-I am a writer in Moscow, Idaho, where I am currently pursuing an MFA in creative writing.
+I am a writer and teacher in Moscow, Idaho, where I am currently pursuing an MFA in creative writing.
 Previously, I received an MA in English at the University of Nebraska-Lincoln and two BA degrees in English and History at Northern Arizona University in Flagstaff, Arizona, where I grew up in the woods and deserts.

 “The International Congress for Kids Whose Dads are Commie Draft Dodgers” (Short Story) in Issue 4 of Longleaf Review.